 Shanghai, People’s Republic of China

-The concept for the site was guided by the desire to maintain and enhance the existing park.
+The concept for this site was guided by the desire to maintain and enhance the existing park.
 Principal features of the site include the lake and Zhang Jia River on the north and west sides.

-Design Team Nick Milkovich Architects with Arthur Erickson
+Architect: Nick Milkovich Architects w/ Arthur Erickson

-Associate Architect CPC Group
+Associate Architect: CPC Group